-If you can stand the thought of spending hours when not acting as a volunteer on the golden beaches of Ghana, then give some thought to volunteering in the former "gold coast" country with its population of some 30.42 million (2019).
+If you can stand the thought of spending hours when not acting as a volunteer on the golden beaches of Ghana, then give some thought to volunteering in the former "gold coast" country with its population of some 32.83 million (2021).
 Seriously though, its a great place to volunteer not least because it's a relatively stable democracy and there is always a warm welcome for those prepared to stay there, share its culture and contribute to its development.

 It also has a serious malaria and preventable disease problem with 20,000 children a year dying from malaria and 160,000 children orphaned through HIV/AIDS (with 17,000 children under the age of 15yrs being infected themselves.)
 To compound matters, Ghana suffers from a relatively short rainy season affecting subsistence farming creating food shortages that result in malnutrition.
 The fragile water supply also leads to outbreaks of waterborne diseases ranging from bacterial and protozoal diarrhoea, to hepatitis A and typhoid fever.
 Although Ghana is developing a buoyant oil industry to add to its already thriving gold and cocoa export industries, poverty is rife mainly in the north of the country where monies generated don't seem to penetrate.

 Volunteer work placements in Ghana focus where they are needed most, in education, fighting malaria, caring for orphans and supporting women and families affected by trafficking which is rife in West Africa.
 If undertaking volunteer work in Ghana leave time to explore this West African country with its secluded beaches, old colonial forts that remind visitors of the old slave trade and of course the Kakum National Park with its renowned treetop walkway deep into the rainforest.
 A visit to the Volta Region, which is dominated by Lake Volta, is also highly recommended.
 Volunteers will be glad to hear that accommodation is relatively cheap in Ghana with single hotel rooms being available for as little as a few pounds a night.